James-QiuHaoran/Tools/k8s-guides.md

 - [ALL] Disable the swap memory on each server: `sudo swapoff -a`.
 - [ALL] Assign unique hostname for each server node: `sudo hostnamectl set-hostname xxx`.
+- [MASTER] Initialize Kubernetes on the master node:
+    - `sudo kubeadm init --pod-network-cidr=10.244.0.0/16`: Once this command finishes, it will display a `kubeadm join` message at the end.
+Make a note of the whole entry because it will be used to join the worker nodes to the cluster.
+        - `--pod-network-cidr=10.244.0.0/16` is for flannel virtual network to work.
+    - Create a directory for the cluster:
+        - `mkdir -p $HOME/.kube`;
+        - `sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`;
+        - `sudo chown $(id -u):$(id -g) $HOME/.kube/config`;
+- [MASTER] Deploy pod network to the cluster.
+A pod network is a way to allow communication between different nodes in the cluster.
+    - `sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml`;
+    - `kubectl get pods --all-namespaces` (verify the pod network is working);
+- [WORKER] Connect each worker node to the cluster.
+    - `kubeadm join --discovery-token abcdef.1234567890abcdef --discovery-token-ca-cert-hash sha256:1234..cdef 1.2.3.4:6443` (replace the alphanumeric codes with those from your master server during initialization);
+- [MASTER] Check the worker nodes joined to the clusster: `kubectl get nodes`.